Prince Jacques of Bourbon-Parma

 Prince Jacques of Bourbon-Parma (Jacques Marie Antoine Robert Valdemar Charles Felix Sixte Ansger; 9 June 1922 – 5 November 1964) was a French prince, pilot and racing car driver, from the House of Bourbon-Parma.

-He was the brother of Queen Anne of Romania and a first cousin of Tsar Boris III of Bulgaria and Jean, Grand Duke of Luxembourg.
+He was the brother of Anne of Romania and a first cousin of Tsar Boris III of Bulgaria and Jean, Grand Duke of Luxembourg.

 Life

 Jacques was born in Longwy, France, on 9 June 1922, his parents' first wedding anniversary.
 He was the eldest child of Prince René of Bourbon-Parma and Princess Margrethe of Denmark.
 His parents were residing in Luxembourg but crossed the border for his birth as they wanted their son to be a French citizen.
 Paternally, he descended from Robert I, Duke of Parma; maternally, he descended from King Christian IX of Denmark.
 He was raised in Paris and attended the American School MacJannet in Saint-Cloud where his classmates included Prince Philip of Greece and Denmark.

 After the fall of Paris, Jacques and his mother and siblings fled to Portugal via Spain.
 From there, the Danish Consulate in Paris secured him and his mother passage to New York on the SS Excalibur.
 They arrived in New York in October 1940, staying initially at the Waldorf Astoria Hotel.
 Jacques and his brother were sent to Collège Jean-de-Brébeuf, a Jesuit school in Montreal.
 Here, he trained in the Canadian Officers' Training Corps.

 On 23 November 1942, Jacques enlisted in the Royal Norwegian Air Force.
 Though recent policy changes had been enacted to curb the number of foreign volunteers in the service, Jacques's application was accepted, likely because King Haakon VII of Norway was his mother's cousin.
 He trained in Canada and the United Kingdom.
 He flew ambulance service in northern Norway, even after the war's end, before being discharged on 1 May 1946.

 On 9 June 1947, Jacques married Countess Birgitte of Holstein-Ledreborg (1922–2009), a descendant of Count Ludvig of Holstein-Ledreborg, sometime council president of Denmark.
 They had three children: